 - Saxon Math 5/4, 6/5, 7/6, and 8/7

-- third editions of Algebra ½, Algebra 1, and Algebra 2
+- Saxon's third editions of Algebra ½, Algebra 1, and Algebra 2

 - Saxon Math: Course 1, Course 2, and Course 3

-Parents or teachers first create an account then they set up one or more student accounts.
-Parents and teachers can read through the “How to Use” information available through their dashboard, but the system is very easy to use.
-Clicking on a course in which you have enrolled a student allows you to change course settings and view progress.
-Using course settings lets you allow students to skip sections of the lessons or entire investigations or tests.
+Parents or teachers first create an account, then they set up one or more student accounts.
+The system is very easy to use, but parents and teachers can read the “How to Use” information available through their dashboard if they wish to.
+You can easily change course settings and view a student's progress.
+Using course settings lets you allow students to skip tests, investigations, or sections of the lessons.
 You can also set it so that they need to complete only the odd or even practice problems.
 In addition, you are able to give students extra attempts on test questions and determine how much credit they get for corrected test answers.

 Students answer one question at a time and immediately check the answer.
-Other than on the tests, they can try again as many times as they wish if their answer is incorrect.
+Other than on the tests, they can try again as many times as they wish if their answer is incorrect unless you set an option to limit the number of attempts.
 If they get stuck, they can click on “I Need Help!” which alerts the parent or teacher that the student needs additional instruction for this problem.
 Students can go back and correct their answers in lessons they have already completed, but this isn’t required.

 Once students have completed a lesson, the parent or teacher receives an email letting them know that it’s done and whether or not the student needs help.
 A “Concept Mastery” component is gradually being added for all courses.
 It shows the parent or teacher which concepts a student might be struggling with—ongoing issues with the same type of problem that crop up in more than one lesson.